-Leslie Benzies is the president of Rockstar North (formerly DMA Design), based in Edinburgh, Scotland.
+Leslie Benzies is the former president of Rockstar North (formerly DMA Design), based in Edinburgh, Scotland.
 He is best known for his work on the Grand Theft Auto series, beginning with 2001's Grand Theft Auto III.

 Born in Aberdeen, Scotland, Benzies fell in love with computers and video games as a child.
 He supported himself for years in his early adulthood by programming and fixing computers for local businesses, with one his employers being Moray Instruments and Computers in the city of Elgin, Moray.
 He got his start in game development when, at 24, he sent an independent project to David Jones, who was then head of DMA Design, which had had tremendous success with the Lemmings series.
 Jones gave Benzies a trial and then a full-time job.
 Benzies' first project was working on the team developing the Nintendo 64 platformer Space Station Silicon Valley.